kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/without-vuex/index.md

 <<< ./src/App.vue:11[js]

-To finish, just add an input binded with the `message` property and a button wich call our `sendMessage()` function:
+To finish, just add an input field, bond to the `message` property and a button which calls our `sendMessage()` function:

 <<< ./src/App.vue:12[html]